zed-alpha/shadow-gadgets/README.md

 - [**Compose**](#compose)

-  For the analogous features in the modern UI toolkit, the `compose` package comprises just two functions (and one overload) as direct replacements for the inbuilt shadow.
+  For the analogous features for native shadows in the modern UI toolkit, the `compose` package contains just two functions (plus overloads) as direct replacements for the inbuilt shadow.

+  Additionally, a pair of overloads that apply the clip feature to the new drop shadows are now available as well.

 - [**Notes**][Notes]